top of page

 Click the button to browse them all.

-There will be calling hours for Stan on Tuesday, May 6, 2025 from 11:00-1:00 at French Funeral Home, Gouverneur.
-His funeral service will immediately follow at 1:00 p.m. at the funeral home.
-Burial will be at Hailesboro Cemetery.
+Calling hours will be at French Funeral Home, Gouverneur on Saturday, August 30, 2025 from 11:00 a.m.-1:00 p.m.
+Her funeral service will immediately follow at 1:00 p.m. at the funeral home.
+Burial will follow at the Hailesboro Cemetery.

 In 2024, all operators of motorized vessels born on or after January 1, 1978 need to carry a safe boating certificate while operating.
 Now, starting January 1, 2025, a safety certificate will be required of all operators, regardless of age.
 Get your safe boater certificate online: